 Over the past few decades, the popularity of personality tests that classify individuals into different categories has skyrocketed.
 And hey, it’s fun to take a quiz and feel like you’re learning about who you are as a person.
 Whether it’s the Myers-Briggs, the Enneagram, or even just a quiz on Buzzfeed about which Friends character you resemble most, personality tests can be an easy and interesting way to try to understand yourself.

 As fun and carefree as these tests seem, their outcomes can result in a restrictive mindset, to your detriment.
-The definitions of human behavior that come with personality tests are based on dichotomies that rarely leave much room for ambivalence or fluidity.
+The definitions of human behavior that come with personality tests are based on dichotomies that rarely leave room for ambivalence or fluidity.
 For example, the popular Myers-Briggs Type Indicator codes individuals as either introverts or extroverts.
-Although many people do identify as one or the other, but it is becoming more widely recognized that ambiverts (people who are both extroverted and introverted, depending on the scenario) are just as prominent.
+Although many people do identify as one or the other, it is becoming more widely recognized that ambiverts (people who are both extroverted and introverted, depending on the scenario) are just as prominent.

 Rigidly categorizing people as one thing or another is ill-advised in this day and age, when adaptability and flexibility are such highly-valued workplace traits.
 As we move toward an employment market that values workers who have a wide variety of skills and knowledge, this typological approach is becoming less necessary.
 Employers are seeking individuals who exemplify a variety of “types” and reflect a more versatile, open mindset.